-- Geo Effects: As per the norm for the Original Sin series, expect to create fields of elemental effects that will change the battlefield in all sorts of fun (and often explosive) ways.
+- Geo Effects: As per the norm for the Original Sin series, PAX gameplay showcases fields of elemental effects that change the battlefield in all sorts of fun (and often explosive) ways.

-- Merging the Branches: In Original Sin II, you could only form a team of four and any of the heroes that you didn't bring would end up dead.
-Here, all six of them are alive (or unalive) and well.
+- Merging the Branches: In Original Sin II, you could only form a team of four and any of the heroes that you didn't bring would end up dead (in fact, at least two of them wound up killed, brought back as undead, then killed again).
+Here, all six of them are alive (or unalive) and well in the trailer.